 Dementia patients have been offered hope that their memory could be repaired after scientists showed that injecting blood from the umbilical cords of human babies restores brain function.

-The Castellano laboratory at the Icahn School of Medicine at Mount Sinai is looking for a talented a Postdoctoral Fellow to start in Fall 2017.
+The Castellano laboratory at the Icahn School of Medicine at Mount Sinai is looking for a talented a Postdoctoral Fellow to start in Spring 2018.
 Our lab is in the Department of Neuroscience and a member of the Friedman Brain Institute and Ronald Loeb Center for Alzheimer’s disease.
 Our research focuses on understanding how interactions between the blood/immune system and the brain influence the degree to which the brain ages and becomes susceptible to neurodegenerative disorders like Alzheimer’s disease (see Castellano, J.M. et al., Nature, 2017 for our recent work).

 Successful candidates will join a new and growing team that will conduct a range of sophisticated techniques, including parabiosis, in vivo microdialysis, and next-generation sequencing.
 The lab also employs conventional methodologies, including confocal microscopy, molecular cloning techniques, viral-mediated gene transfer, and behavioral studies to understand processes of synaptic plasticity and memory in rodent models of aging and Alzheimer’s disease.